 Just a short drive of 4.2 miles from The Minack is Land’s End – the most westerly point on the English mainland and our final stop off before heading for St Ives.
 In Greek times Land’s End was called ‘Belerion’ – place of the sun.
 When we arrived it was anything but.
 We paid the usual £3 car par fee and headed down to the cliff edge and stood as near to the end of Land’s End as we dare.
 The 200ft cliffs face the full force of the elements with dramatically atmospheric views.

 The raging sea was in full fury crashing into black granite outcrops and spraying high into the air before being gusted away by the wind.
-We braced it out for about half an hour before seeking out the famous Land’s End signpost – John O’Groats 874 miles, New York 3,147 miles Ironically New York will be the next trip I take!
+I’d love to go back and see the south Cornwall coast in summer.
+We braced it out for about half an hour before seeking out the famous Land’s End signpost – John O’Groats 874 miles, New York 3,147 miles.
+Ironically New York will be the next trip I take.